tia-cima/tia-cima/README.md

-Software Engineer specialized in Spring Boot and Angular applications.
+Software Engineer specialized in Java Spring Boot applications.

 Computer Science and Cybersecurity student at the University of Milan.